zam3858/MonoDB/README.md

 ![MonoDB](https://repository-images.githubusercontent.com/246608460/c6927300-644c-11ea-83a2-dc441b18c022)

 # MonoDB
-MonoDB is an Open Source Simple Flat File key-value data structure store, used as a database, cache and message broker.
+MonoDB is an Open Source simple Flat File key-value data structure store, used as a database, cache and message broker.

 ## Features